Skip to main content

 Stakeholder

-ConstructionStaff working to minimize negative impacts to transit operations to AC Transit and other transit agencies.
-Currently under construction with completion due in late summer 2025.
-District staff investigating traffic signal-based solution to reduce project-induced congestion as part of the MacDonald/Cutting project.
+ConstructionStaff continue to work with city to minimize negative impacts to transit operations to AC Transit and other transit agencies.
+Currently under construction.
+District staff to develop traffic signal-based solution to added congestion as part of the MacDonald/Cutting project.
 More information.

 City of El Cerrito